MegaManSec/router-blocklist/README.md

 ## Note

 Instead of using an ssh key to interact with the router, the password used directly.
-This is because the alternative is saving the passcode to our SSH key somewhere -- we want this script to run without _any_ interaction by the user (i.e. even if the key hasn't been added to the keychain).
+This is because the alternative is saving the pass-code to our SSH key somewhere -- we want this script to run without _any_ interaction by the user (i.e. even if the key hasn't been added to the key-chain).

 This script is run on a computer connected to the router, rather than the router itself, because my router does not have wget nor curl installed, and there is no way to easily download files from websites.
 Hence this hacky-solution!

-The SSH confirm `-oKexAlgorithms=+diffie-hellman-group1-sha1` is used because my router (and thus DD-WRT version) is extremely old.
+The SSH option `-oKexAlgorithms=+diffie-hellman-group1-sha1` is used because my router (and thus DD-WRT version) is extremely old.

+In order to save some space in the host file, the awk script provided in this repository creates multi-domain entries for the `/etc/hosts` file.